bailey27/cppcryptfs/INSTALL.md

 git clone https://github.com/bailey27/cppcryptfs.git
 ```

-Then go to c:\\git\\cppcryptfs in Windows Explorer and double click on cppcryptfs.sln.
+Then go to c:\\git\\cppcryptfs in Windows Explorer and double-click on cppcryptfs.sln.
 This will load the project into Visual Studio.

 Then change the build target to "Release" and "x64" to do a release 64-buit build, and then do Build -> Build Solution.